Text and Photographs by Chris Marais

 Rhodes was no doubt a fascinating fellow, but over the years my imagination has been captured by the roguish Barney, the cigar-smoking, whisky-chugging, sometime-boxer, sometime-actor, lover of the delectable Fanny Bees and, ultimately a man who became the champion of all Kimberley’s kopje-wallopers in no time at all.
 Kopje-walloping being, of course, the act of buying up stones directly from the diggers and selling them on.
 Sort of like a middleman.
 These days, most of us would love to wallop a middleman if he ever showed his face around here.

 There’s no shortage of neon around the Horseshoe Motel, and it evades your normal motel-style tackiness by having clean block chalets with cable TV and a superb supermarket not more than 50 metres away.
-We spent a whole week in this traveller’s haven, working the sights of Kimberley by day, shopping at the Spar, rigging up our own meals in the room and then falling under the dubious spell of Big Brother SAS by night.
+We spent a whole week in this traveller’s haven, working the sights of Kimberley by day, shopping at the Spar, rigging up our own meals in the room and then falling under the dubious spell of television at night.

 Finally, we had to say goodbye to the Big Hole, the Star of the West pub, Cecil John’s imposing horseback statue, the Gariep Cultural Festival, many museums and war memorials and, obviously, the much-beloved Horseshoe Motel.
 The R64 was calling, and our first stop was Schmidtsdrift.